jflunker/Jflunker_PNASH/README.md

 ### 1. [Status of National Agriculture Injury Surveys at NIOSH](https://www.cdc.gov/niosh/agforfish/aginjurysurv.html)

 > **1.1.** "Although no longer actively conducting national agricultural injury surveys, NIOSH remains committed to the prevention of injuries, illnesses, and deaths in the agriculture sector.
-To do this, NIOSH will continue to work with its extramural partners to promote advances in agricultural injury surveillance; facilitate the use of surveillance information for prevention efforts among partners and stakeholders; and encourage the inclusion and accurate coding of industry and occupation in existing and future databases."
+To do this, NIOSH will continue to work with its extramural partners to promote advances in agricultural injury surveillance; facilitate the use of surveillance information for prevention efforts among partners and stakeholders; and encourage the inclusion and accurate coding of industry and occupation in existing and future databases." -website

 ### 2. [Injury and Illness Surveillance of U.S. Agricultural Workers Assessment of Recommendations and Actions (RAND 2017)](https://github.com/eddiekasner/aghealthindicators/blob/master/RAND_RR1500.pdf)